 Support for .NET Framework libraries

-The overwhelming majority of libraries target the .NET Framework rather than .NET Standard.
-However, most of the calls in those libraries are to APIs that are included in the .NET Standard 2.0.
-Starting with the .NET Standard 2.0, you can access .NET Framework libraries from a .NET Standard library by using a compatibility shim.
+The overwhelming majority of libraries target .NET Framework rather than .NET Standard.
+However, most of the calls in those libraries are to APIs that are included in .NET Standard 2.0.
+Starting with .NET Standard 2.0, you can access .NET Framework libraries from a .NET Standard library by using a compatibility shim.
 This compatibility layer is transparent to developers; you don't have to do anything to take advantage of .NET Framework libraries.

-The single requirement is that the APIs called by the .NET Framework class library must be included in the .NET Standard 2.0.
+The single requirement is that the APIs called by the .NET Framework class library must be included in .NET Standard 2.0.